keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 - requesting people with combat or magical experience, meet a member of the city guard at the Mammoths Head Inn.

 #### The Inn
-The players find themselves in the Inn, the first people there are Hearsay and Black Mamba
+The players find themselves in the Inn, the first people there are Hearsay and Black Mamba. shortly after, Mizuki and Ezaren

+Hearsay gives a brief

+basically what she needs to hit:
+- goblins captured this kid named Marckus
+- he was being taken back to whatever camp they have

+- a thing you would personally know after being in the town guard for a while is that this is out of character, they generally just are raiding for fun or supplies or whatever reason they may have, but they rarely take prisoners

 #### Scene
 Scene description.